Denver Child Support Lawyer

 Child Support

-How Is Child Support Determined in Colorado?
+How Is Child Support Determined in Denver, Colorado?

 The court typically determines the child support obligation using a statutory formula.
+This formula is intended to balance financial responsibility between parents and provide for the child’s needs.

-The formula includes:
+The child support formula includes:

 • Each parent’s gross monthly income